PolaricServer/webapp2/README.md

 In the subdirectory 'examples' you find example setups. 'application.js' is used to compose a running application. 'config.js' is used to configure it with map layers, etc.. 'index.html' is a starting-point for a minified version.
 Use 'index-dev.html' for development.

 * The 'basic' directory is a minimal setup with just map browsing.
-* The 'polaricserver-nordic' uses the polaric server backend aprs.no and is close to what is running on aprs.no.
+* The 'polaricserver-nordic' uses a polaric server backend.

 ## Running